Using in-call features

 If you are in a video call, you see some or all of the following in-call options on the display, in addition to the options listed above for audio-only calls:

-if you have your computer connected to your monitor,you can share your screen with other person (or people) in your video call.
+if you have your computer connected to your monitor,you can share your screen with local and remote participants.
+See below for further detail.

 - Display tab: provides you with options for the screen layout.
 Note that this tab also provides a button to switch self view on and off

 - FECC tab: if you are in a video call and the device at the other end of the call allows it, you can control that device’s camera (for zooming and panning).
 FECC means Far End Camera Control

 When you are in a video call, your in-call options panel looks something like this:

 Press the Display tab to change what you can see in a video call.
 The Display tab looks like this:

 The Display tab gives you these options: